Individuals Not Organizations Embrace MOOCs for Training

 January 22, 2018

 A new study suggests that, while individuals appear to be ready and willing to embrace MOOCs as an affordable and in some cases free way to reskill, they continue to be largely ignored by organizations.
-Given that U.S. companies spent an estimated $1,252 per employee on training and development initiatives in 2015 (and that number continues to edge up annually), the fact that private companies continue to ignore the benefits of MOOCs is especially surprising.
+Given that U.S. companies spent an estimated $1,252 per employee on training and development initiatives in 2015 (and that number continues to edge up annually), the fact that private companies continue to ignore the benefits of MOOCs for training is especially surprising.

-The Organizational Underuse of MOOCs
+The Organizational Underuse of MOOCs for Training

 It is no secret that companies could reverse this trend by encouraging employees to enrol in MOOCs and even covering the minimal cost associated with some, but there is little sign that this is happening.
-Notwithstanding the few exceptions (according to Hamori, AT&T, GE, L’Oréal, and Marks & Spencer are among the organizations that currently do promote employee enrollment in MOOCs), most organizations continue to overlook MOOCs as an affordable and accessible way to reskill workers.
+Notwithstanding the few exceptions (according to Hamori, companies ranging from AT&T to Marks & Spencer are among the organizations that currently do promote employee enrollment in MOOCs), most organizations continue to overlook MOOCs as an affordable and accessible way to reskill workers.
 Indeed, according to Hamori, its the employee not employer who typically bears the burden of the cost for enrolling in a MOOC, even when the employee intends to use the knowledge they have acquired on the job: “About 67% of the employed learners I surveyed said that they would apply their new knowledge and skills in their current jobs or companies (and 27% said they planned to use them exclusively there), but only 5% received financial help from their employers, 8% percent got time off to study, and 4% had the coursework included in their performance evaluations.
 So most people were basically left to their own devices.”

 If companies continue to ignore MOOCs as a viable training option, it likely has something to do with broader misconceptions about what types of training are valuable.
 All too often, organizations consider training an opportunity to provide workers with knowledge directly applicable to current workplace situations.
 While such training is necessary when it comes to issues such as compliance, in reality, building skills, even soft skills, is more likely to engage workers and ensure an organization has a highly skilled and adaptable workforce that can weather any changes or challenges that arise over time.